kim-ja/Windsualise/README.md

 # Windsualise
 Wind Turbine Data Visualisation Interface developed at University of Strathclyde, Technology &amp; Innovation Centre by Kim Janovski - under supervision of Alan Turnbull and Sofia Koukoura

-In order to run the app, windrose package needs to be installed - https://github.com/python-windrose/windrose - To install this package with conda run following: conda install -c conda-forge windrose
+In order to run the app, windrose package needs to be installed - https://github.com/python-windrose/windrose - To install this package with conda run following:\
+conda install -c conda-forge windrose

+Aim was to write a graphical user interface that can simplify the process of visualising big sets of raw operational data, and remove the inital scrutiny of tinkering with the code to create quick plots.
+Knowledge of coding is not necesarry - app can be utilised by people from different backgrounds - students, researchers, industry.

+The application inputs a data file as a .csv or .xlsx and lets user visualise big sets of raw turbine data as time series, scatter plot, wind rose and histogram.

+Application functionalities:\
+Pop-up window notifies the user about wrong input\
+Plot Time Series, Scatter Plot, Histogram, Wind Rose\
+Zoom/Edit/Export graphs via toolbar\
+Change data range (Start/End date)\
+Change sampling frequency\
+Export the edited file as .csv or .xlsx